 5.9 The underlying approach to 'South Epping' is to package adjoining sites into a sustainable urban extension, facilitated by infrastructure to connect the site to main roads and into Epping town centre, the new dwellings supported by facilities such as a school, GP surgery, local centre and public open spaces.
+In contrast with the consents for flats and apartments in the town centre, South Epping has the potential for a lower density housing pattern.
 The infrastructure to alleviate traffic flows on Brook Rd / Bridge Hill, plus an alternative route to connect traffic with Theydon Road (south) and / or the B1393 are essential pre-requisites to achieving the South Epping scheme.
-Any development will need to accommodate the power lines, oil pipeline and water courses which cross the South Epping area draining eastwards.
-These will be retained and enhanced for wildlife benefit to provide connectivity between the main section of Epping Forest south of the town and the Lower Forest to the north, via the protected areas proposed on Map 1.
+Any development will need to accommodate the power lines, oil pipeline and water courses which cross the South Epping area draining eastwards and provide an opportunity for a circular walking route along with enhanced wildlife benefit to provide connectivity between the main section of Epping Forest south of the town and the Lower Forest to the north, via the protected areas proposed on Map 1.
 South Epping will generate a number of new roads.
 Names from Epping's history and heritage should be used; this Plan encourages the use of names related to Epping and the forest: e.g 'Half Moon Court' and name roads after Town Mayors, Town Clerks, families, historic events, lost buildings and trades, Archimedean, Purlieu, Victoria, Silley and Cottis.

 - 5.10 The developments listed in Policy 3 provide opportunities to deliver a number of the Plan's aspirations: - Improvements to the public realm pavements, carriageways, lighting, signage, seating and street furniture in the High Street. - designs and detailing appropriate to the character of Epping town centre, locally distinctive in a style sympathetic to their surroundings (see Annex C).
 Any redevelopment of these sites shall reflect the importance of achieving a scheme of visual and architectural prominence, - Improvements to the carriageway / highway junctions - notably South Epping, (see Policy 7) - improvements to bus and taxi / public transport interchange including facilities for low / zero carbon buses and bicycle safe storage facilities - notably at Epping Station (see Policy 6). - a new 'health-hub' providing integrated GP / pharmacy / community care / other health services such as chiropody and opticians plus a sports centre and additional public parking, - improvements to car parking notably at Epping Station and Cottis Lane.
-The combined re-development of St John's, Baker's Lane and Cottis Lane will include a multi-storey car park and a combination of residential development and leisure centre supported by car parking to agreed standards and retain on site the number of public car parking spaces currently available. - 5.11 Sites for development within the town centre see Policy 9 / Map 2 for the town centre boundary, will be expected to provide ground floor uses consistent with the town centre policies avoiding ground floor residential.
+The combined re-development of St John's, Baker's Lane and Cottis Lane will include a multi-storey car park and a combination of residential development and leisure centre supported by car parking to agreed standards and retain on site the number of public car parking spaces currently available. - 5.11 Sites for development within the town centre see Policy 9 / Map 2 for the